thornoar/smoothmanifold/README.md

                     bool isderivative = false)
 ```

 The only required argument is `contour`, everything else is optional.
 To see examples of pre-built smooth objects, search for 'samplesmooth' in `smoothmanifold.asy`.
 Then, you may alter your object with functions s.a. `move`, `setlabel`, `addhole`, `view`, etc. You can derive new smooth objects with `union`, `intersection` and `copy()`.
 Finally, `draw` your object, or draw an arrow connecting two objects.
+You can `print()` your smooth objects to get parameter values in the console.
 For finer detail, wait for official documentation, explore the code examples, or read the comments in the module file.

 ## Optional extensions